ParallelMaths/parallel/pages/7-13-good-will-hunting.md

 Straightaway he knows their ages, says thank you and moves on to the next house (hoping that the next parent will be more straightforward).

-::: problem id=3 marks=4
+::: problem id=3 marks=3
 __3.1__ How old is the oldest child?

 If you can work out the answer then go for it.
 If you are a bit stuck, then … keep trying.
 I promise that you are smart enough to work out the correct ages of the children, and therefore the age of the oldest child.
 If you are still stuck after a few minutes of effort, then there are some hints below.
-There are 4 marks for this question, but you will lose 1 mark for each clue that you need.
+There are 3 marks for this question, but you will lose half a mark for each clue that you need.

 <input type="text" solution="9"/>

-^^^ hint id=1
+^^^ hint id=1 marks=0.5
 Start by creating a list of all the possible ages for the three children, bearing in mind that we know that the ages multiply to give 36.
 If you are doing this on your own then try to do it in an order so that you can make sure